Sport and Exercise Science

 Course features

-• Enjoy high-quality teaching in a friendly learning environment
+- Benefit from high-quality teaching in a supportive and inclusive learning environment

-• Take a course that is professionally endorsed by The British Association of Sport and Exercise Sciences (BASES)
+- Study a course endorsed by The British Association of Sport and Exercise Sciences (BASES), ensuring it meets professional standards

 Course details